hardin47/website/Math158/Notes/05-shrink.md

 <p class="caption">(\#fig:unnamed-chunk-11-2)From ISLR, pgs 245-246.
 The data in Figure 6.8 were generated in such a way that all 45 predictors were related to the response.
 That is, none of the true coefficients beta1,... , beta45 equaled zero.
 The lasso implicitly assumes that a number of the coefficients truly equal zero.
 Consequently, it is not surprising that ridge regression outperforms the lasso in terms of prediction error in this setting.
 Figure 6.9 illustrates a similar situation, except that now the response is a function of only 2 out of 45 predictors.
 Now the lasso tends to outperform ridge regression in terms of bias, variance, and MSE.</p>
 </div>

+@subforlasso comment on the theoretical literature as well as perform extensive simulations to compare best subsets, forward stepwise, and the Lasso.
+Their summary is:

+> * neither best subset nor the lasso uniformly dominate the other, with best subset generally performing better in very high signal-to-noise (SNR) ratio regimes, and the lasso better in low SNR regimes;

+> * for a large proportion of the settings considered, best subset and forward stepwise perform similarly, but in certain cases in the high SNR regime, best subset performs better;

+> * forward stepwise and best subsets tend to yield sparser models (when tuned on a validation set), especially in the high SNR regime;

+> * the relaxed lasso (actually, a simplified version of the original relaxed estimator defined in Meinshausen (Comput.
+Statist.
+Data Anal.
+52 (2007) 374–393)) is the overall winner, performing just about as well as the lasso in low SNR scenarios, and nearly as well as best subset in high SNR scenarios.

 ## Elastic Net